CodedBySalazar/Pokedex_Test/README.md

 This project is an interactive **Pokedex** that consume data of the public API of Pokemon and shows de Pokemon related of the selected region, the used in this case was: **Kanto**.

 It was developed as a part of **technical test** to apply for a **internship position in Midware**.
-The purposse was to test technical skills in web development using tecnologies as HTML, CSS and JavaScript.
+The purpose was to test technical skills in web development using tecnologies as HTML, CSS and JavaScript.

 ---
 ## 🎯 Features